bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/07_Remote_access_Cluster_Computing.rst

             <SubmissionSystem>
                 <Interactive/>
             </SubmissionSystem>
-            <BrokerAdaptor>sshtrilead</BrokerAdaptor>
         </Adaptor>
     </Adaptors>

 Batch Mode
 ~~~~~~~~~~

-Usually, the user doesn't have direct access two the computing hardware and must ask for resources from the
-job submission system of the corresponding cluster.
-This mode handles that aspect and constantly checks the status of
-those jobs to ensure a fast execution.

-To correctly performs the aforementioned features and to offer some configuration to the user, some aspects are
-customizable.
+Computing clusters are usally shared by different users and to enable a propor sharing of resources the computations are spawn using a job submission system.
+The Batch Mode option handles that aspect and manages the execution of the application tasks as jobs in the cluster.
+To perform this feature, the user has to provide the following configuration in the XML files .

 --Port
     | The port used for SSH Communication.